Toby1219/Toby1219/README.md

 - 👋 Hi, I’m @Toby1219
-- 👀 I’m interested in web scraping and crawling of links, creation of api, web automation, bug bounty etc.
+- 👀 I’m interested in web scraping and crawling of links, creation and testing of api, web automation, bug bounty etc.
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on any project on python
 - 📫 How to reach me emmanuelt3040@gmail.com